VanMSM/LOAN-QUALIFIER-/README.md

 ## Technologies

-TThis project is written in Python with the following packages:
+This project is written in Python with the following packages:

 * fire